-In the beginning, we make some mistakes with chronic illness.
+In the beginning, we make some chronic illness mistakes.
 Then we often repeat those mistakes later on.
 I have made so many of them because I am stubborn and like to learn the hard way

-- Ignoring symptoms– I am guilty of all these but in particular this one.
+I am guilty of all these but in particular this particular mistake.
 We ignore symptoms we think might go away, are not important enough to worry about or are just wanting to ‘see’.
 We do not want to trouble our doctor with ‘too much’.
 Or seen as hypochondriacs.
 Or just mentioning things of no consequence.
 But they could be.
 They could be important.
 We don’t know.
 I suggest listing these and giving them to your doctor and let her decide if they are important or not.

-I am sure I have made more than this, more than once.
+I am sure I have made more than a few chronic illness mistakes, more than once.
 In the beginning, denial was my favourite which led to a lot of issues.